hossain434/Jenkinsfile_Nigtwatch_Example/README.md

 NPM chromedriver is a chromium driver which sends request to chrome browser, so both need to have on the host machine.
 3. Install Git on CentOS/Any machine: Follow this: https://linuxize.com/post/how-to-install-git-on-centos-7/
 4. In Jenkins, Install Git plugin then go to manage Jenkins -> Global tool configuration-> Git-> Name: Default, Check ‘Install automatically’ if you don’t have installed in your machine or virtual instance, Path to Git Executable: Git
-5. In Jenkins, Install Git plugin then go to manage Jenkins -> Global tool configuration-> NodeJS-> Name: node, Check ‘Install automatically’, select the version from dropdown and let the other fields as it is.
+5. In Jenkins, go to manage Jenkins -> Global tool configuration-> NodeJS-> Name: node, Check ‘Install automatically’, select the version from dropdown and left the other fields as it is.
+Jenkins will take care NodeJS installation.
 6. Create new Job: New Item -> Pipeline Script
 7. GitHub project: Project URL: https://github.com/hossain434/nightwatch_sample_example
 8. Pipeline: Definition-> Pipeline script form SCM